Plan for Achieving Self-Support

 Now I can succeed in school.
 My desire to get a degree and succeed has just gotten stronger.
 I want to be free from disability.
 I have been working hard to get employment and get off of SSI.
 I have tried other jobs, but they are not fulfilling or don't pay much.
 I believe that I could be more successful in getting a job if I went to school in computers, because it is hands on and it helps me to focus.
 I have a strong desire and practice on any computer I can find.
 I believe I would be good in computers I need help to pay for my school, tutor, and a more equipped computer.
 It is hard to get a job in computers without a degree and there are a lot of jobs in computers.
 Thank you for the PASS plan, I think this will get me off of disability for good.

-VII - Agreement
+Part VII - Agreement

 If my plan is approved, I agree to: